13th September 2017

 "All four koalas have handled the transfer to and from Australia Zoo very well and are settling back into their newly renovated home, doing what they do best: sleeping and munching on eucalyptus leaves."

-Rosie Booth, Wildlife Director of Australia Zoo said that caring for the koalas had been a pleasure and that, although they will be missed, it was great to see them return to their newly renovated home.
+Rosie Booth, Hamilton Island Wildlife Director of Australia Zoo said that caring for the koalas had been a pleasure and that, although they will be missed, it was great to see them return to their newly renovated home.

 "During their short stay with us, Bobby, Billy, Tallow and Jeddah have been feasting on eucalyptus and have captured the hearts of everyone who has had the pleasure of caring for them.
-Although we are sad to see them go, we are very pleased that we could help out and that Wild Life Hamilton Island is fully operational again."
+Although we are sad to see them go, we are very pleased that we could help out and that Hamilton Island Wildlife is fully operational again."